 - 177. This deep-rooted stigma associated with female sexuality drove various forms of abuse across all the faith-based settings the Inquiry investigated.
-As discussed in Part 4 of the Inquiry's final report, Whanaketia Through pain and trauma, from darkness to light, survivors in a range of settings described being verbally abused using gendered slurs that implied they or their family members were promiscuous and were therefore worthless.
-Such abuse commonly occurred in unwed mothers' homes, institutions which were themselves a product of the understanding that an unwed pregnancy was something to be ashamed of.
+As discussed in Part 4 of the Final Report, survivors in a range of settings described being verbally abused using gendered slurs that implied they or their family members were promiscuous and were therefore worthless.
+Such abuse commonly occurred in unwed mothers homes, institutions which were themselves a product of the understanding that an unwed pregnancy was something to be ashamed of.
 Survivors felt their perceived promiscuity was justification for poor treatment, as they were told they brought poor treatment on themselves by having sex outside of wedlock. - 178.
 Beliefs about virginity also posed barriers to reporting abuse.
 Survivors of sexual abuse feared the consequences of reporting in case they were 'tainted' for what might be considered sex outside of wedlock rather than abuse.